 Update: This is one of our most popular Instant Pot recipes from 2019!
 We’ve updated the post with a new video and our best tips and tricks to perfecting cheesy, easy pressure cooker Beefaroni.
 (That cheese pull at the end of the video! 😍)

-What Is American Chop Suey?
+What Is American Chop Suey/Beefaroni?

-Beefaroni, macaroni and beef, chili mac, Johnny Marzetti: whatever you call it, this stuff is delicious. …This is a New England classic that ought to be eaten everywhere comfort and ease are appreciated.
+Beefaroni, macaroni and beef, chili mac, Johnny Marzetti: whatever you call it, this stuff is delicious…This is a New England classic that ought to be eaten everywhere comfort and ease are appreciated.

-It’s similar to American Goulash or a made-from-scratch version of Hamburger Helper (aka hamburger mac).
+It’s similar to American Goulash.
+You might even consider it a made-from-scratch version of Hamburger Helper (aka hamburger mac).
 For some reason, growing up, my dad always called it “Goo-flop.”

 Why is it called American Chop Suey?